An Eater’s Guide to Dining and Drinking in Las Vegas

 This chef from New Orleans is perhaps best known for his interjections of “Bam!”
 Lagasse’s oldest restaurant, Emeril’s New Orleans Fish House at the MGM Grand puts the chef’s Creole cooking in the spotlight while Delmonico Steakhouse at the Venetian has one of the best books of whiskeys in Las Vegas.

 Culinary trailblazers back in the 1940s found a way to keep gamblers inside the resorts with cheap food, and lots of it.
-El Rancho Vegas, the Strip’s first resort, came up with the chuck wagon, the earliest version of the modern-day buffet to turn up in Las Vegas.
-Those early chuck wagons might have served some hot dishes along with cold cuts.
-El Rancho Vegas’ Buckaroo Buffet only charged a dollar for all-you-can-eat fare when it opened.
-The pandemic closed the 70-plus Las Vegas buffets inside casinos, and several have returned, including three of the best — the Buffet at Wynn, Wicked Spoon at the Cosmopolitan of Las Vegas, and Bacchanal Buffet at Caesars Palace.
+El Rancho Vegas, the Strip’s first resort, came up with the Chuck Wagon, the earliest version of the modern-day buffet to turn up in Las Vegas.
+The city has come a long way from the $1 buffet, totaling more than 70 buffets before the pandemic.
+Today, just over a dozen casino buffets are still dishing endless heaps of pancakes and lobster claws.
+The most popular among them are the Buffet at Wynn, Wicked Spoon at the Cosmopolitan of Las Vegas, and Bacchanal Buffet at Caesars Palace.
+But there is so much more to the Las Vegas buffet than meets the eye.

 The shrimp cocktail earned its place in Vegas dining lore when casinos put it on the menu for 50 cents to lure gamblers in 1959.
 Jack Binion’s Steak has one for $26.95.
 And Saginaw’s Deli at Circa has one for $12.
-Other places might have cheaper shrimp cocktails (Think the Horizon Cafe at Skyline Hotel & Casino on Boulder Highway with its 24-hour $2.25 version.)
+Other places may have cheaper shrimp cocktails (Think the Shrimp Cocktail at Coronado Cafe with its $2.45 goblets.)

 Long before the celebrity chefs took over the Strip, Las Vegas relied on cheap prime rib to drive diners into the restaurants and have enough money left over to keep gambling.
-That era kicked off in 1942 with The Last Frontier, which served “juicy rich prime ribs of Eastern steer beef, cooked in rock salt, served from the cart at your table with Idaho baked potato with chives, tossed salad, rolls, and coffee” all for $1.50.
+That era kicked off in 1942 with the Last Frontier, which served “juicy rich prime ribs of Eastern steer beef, cooked in rock salt, served from the cart at your table with Idaho baked potato with chives, tossed salad, rolls, and coffee” all for $1.50.
+Today, thick, drippy slabs of rpime rib with all the fixings can be found at Siegel’s 1941, available 24 hours a day.
+Or, the aptly named Primarily Prime Rib can satiate hunger with indulgently oversized cuts of marbled prime rib.
 For more on where to eat prime rib, check out this map.

 Gourmet rooms got their start in the early ’60s, focusing on French cuisine, seafood, Italian dishes, or steak.
 The first, the Sultan’s Table at the Dunes, came before places such as the Delmonico at the Riviera, the Dome of the Sea at the Dunes, the Candlelight Room at the Flamingo, the Regency Room at the Sands, and Le Gourmet Room at the Tropicana.
 Chefs came from the Ritz in Paris and Savoy in London.
 Head down to South Point to dine at the last one standing — Michael’s Gourmet Room — for romantic booths, table-side service, captains serving, and a romantic dining room straight out of that bygone era.